Plant Problem Lab

 Peace Lily drooping

-For peace lily, adjust the diagnosis around this plant profile: Peace lilies wilt dramatically, so the key is separating dry-soil droop from wet-soil root stress.
+For peace lily, read this symptom alongside how the plant usually behaves: Peace lilies wilt dramatically, so the key is separating dry-soil droop from wet-soil root stress.
 Brown tips are common and should be read with watering and humidity.

 dry soil stress or inconsistent wateringoverwatering or slow-drying soilrepotting shockunderwateringoverwatering or root stresstemperature stress